lishangqiu/minecraft/README.md

-# Minecraft Parody
+# Minecraft Recreation In Python

-This is an attempt to recreate Minecraft in Python3.
+This is an attempt to recreate Minecraft in Python.